patriciavdelgado/SMUL_GA3/README.md

 - A GPU is optional but can improve the feature extraction process.

 ## Instructions
-You only need to add the path of the extracted DATASET in our code, by changing the variable dataset_path in the Feature Extraction.
+You need to have the UrbanSound8K dataset extrated and change the part of the code related to the datapath.

 ## Acknowledgments